grafana/loki/docs/sources/get-started/labels/bp-labels.md

 ## Static labels are good

-Things like regions, clusters, servers, applications, namespaces, and environments.
+Use labels for things like regions, clusters, servers, applications, namespaces, and environments.
 They will be fixed for a given system/app and have bounded values.
-Use static labels to make it easier to query your logs in a logical sense (e.g. show me all the logs for a given application and specific environment, or show me all the logs for all the apps on a specific host).
+Use static labels to make it easier to query your logs in a logical sense (for example, show me all the logs for a given application and specific environment, or show me all the logs for all the apps on a specific host).

 ## Use dynamic labels sparingly